HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

 - Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
 For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

-- Configure a JCR text search to get valid search results.
-When you create a content item with rich text or special characters and then try to generate a report using the **Phrase** or **Word** criterion without executing a JCR text search, the generated report will not include the item you created.
+- Configure a JCR search collection to get valid search results.
+When you create a content item with rich text or special characters and then try to generate a report using the **Phrase** or **Word** criterion without running the seedlist crawler manually or waiting for its next scheduled crawl, the generated report will not include the item you created.
 Refer to [Setting up a JCR search collection](../../../../build_sites/search/portal_search/administer_portal_search/setup_search_collections/jcr_search_collections/index.md) for more information.

 ## Generating a report